Umuzi-org/tech-department/content/topics/tilde/different-kinds-of-cards/_index.md

 ---
-title: "Tilde tutorial: How cards work"
+_db_id: 586
+content_type: topic
 prerequisites:
   hard:
   - topics/tilde/intro-to-tilde
-ready: True
+ready: true
+title: 'Tilde tutorial: How cards work'
 ---

 Now that you basically know what Tilde is, it's time to learn a bit more about how different kinds of cards _really_ work.